 The internship experience (HTH 4936) is required for seniors seeking a degree in health or public health.
-The internship should be completed during the final semester of the degree plan.
-Please read this page fully for all of the information you will need to find and register for an internship.
+Please read this page fully for all the information you will need to find and be registered for an internship.

 The internship gives the student an opportunity to apply and integrate the cognitive knowledge and skills developed in the classroom in real-world settings.
 The major goals of the program are: